The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 In recent years, he has leaned pretty heavily on Best Buy’s return policy for big tech purchases, especially when buying laptops for his college aged kids.

-But after returning two laptops that didn’t meet expectations, a pair of headphones his son didn’t like, and a TV that was “too big for the wall” all within a few months, he was pulled aside at customer service.
+But after returning two laptops that were pieces of junk, a pair of headphones his son didn’t like, and a TV that was “too big for the wall” all within a few months, he was pulled aside at customer service.

 A manager politely but firmly told him that his return activity was being monitored and that he could face restrictions if it continued.